Magnetar giant flare oscillations and the nuclear symmetry energy: Crust Composition

-For an isolated neutron star we determine the crust composition by finding the equilibrium nucleus at a given baryon density.
-At the temperatures of interest, typically $T<10^{9}\,\mathrm{K}$, the crust consists of only one nucleus at a given depth.
-The outer crust consists of a lattice of nuclei embedded in a degenerate electron Fermi gas \citep{baym71}.
-The neutron-drip point, the point at which it becomes energetically favorable for neutrons to drip out of nuclei, defines the boundary between the outer and inner crust.
-The inner crust can then be described as a lattice of nuclei embedded in both an electron and neutron gas \citep{baym71}.
-As described in Appendix~\ref{s.crustEOS}, at a given proton number $Z$, atomic number $A$, and baryon density $n$, the total energy density of the crust will have contributions from the nuclear binding energy, the Coulomb lattice, the electron gas, and the neutron gas.
-At a given baryon density the equilibrium nucleus minimizes the total energy density of the system.
-The most energetically favorable nuclei tend to contain a closed shell of protons or neutrons due to shell corrections.
-As density increases equilibrium nuclei will move to higher closed shells of protons and neutrons with the most neutron-rich nuclei seen between the neutron-drip point and the crust-core transition.
-The above features of the crust composition can be seen in Figure~\ref{f.composition}.
+At a given $n$ the equilibrium nucleus minimizes the total energy density of the system.
+The most energetically favorable nuclei tend to contain a closed shell of protons or neutrons due to shell corrections~\citep{sato79, dieperink09}.
+As $n$ increases, equilibrium nuclei will move to higher closed shells of protons and neutrons with the most neutron-rich nuclei seen between the neutron-drip point and the crust-core transition.
+The above features of the crust composition can be seen in Fig.~\ref{f.composition}.
 We ignore the deformation of nuclei at high densities in the crust composition.

 In the outer crust a strong magnetic field will force electrons to occupy the lowest Landau levels.
 At higher baryon densities electrons can occupy higher Landau levels and thus their energy density approaches the field-free case.
 For this reason, as seen in Table~\ref{t.composition}, only the outer crust equilibrium composition is significantly altered.
 For $B<10^{18}\gauss$ we can ignore both the effect of the magnetic field on the structure of the nuclei in the crust \citep[see, e.g.,][]{harding06,nag09} and on the gross structure of the neutron star~\citep{cardall01}.
-Qualitatively similar results have also been obtained in~\cite{chamel12b} using Hartree-Fock-Bogoliubov instead of our liquid droplet model.